HubSpot/vee/README.md

   "^/(proxy-api|proxy-intapi|proxy-login)": "https://app.hubspotqa.com/"
 ```

 ... because IE9 doesn't (really) support CORs, we need to proxy it.
-And if you don't have those proxy URLs routed as well HapiJS will always 404 when making an api-verify request.
+So if you don't have those proxy URLs routed as well HapiJS will always 404 when making an api-verify request.

+Also, if you didn't already realize, you'll need to be hitting a **https://**local.hubspotqa.com/...
+URL for IE9 to work (since otherwise the HTTP only & secure cookies won't be used).
+To do that you'll need to have vee proxying port 443 (which it does by default) and if using browserstack, you'll need to make sure that you proxy port 443 as well.